A Distant Laugh

 The young warrior uneasily sheathed and unsheathed her claws, eyes flicking around almost fearfully, trying calm herself.
 There silence, there had been darkness . . . and there had been the quiet ‘splat, spalt, splat’ that rang in the night.

 There had been her brother, so malicious, so deadly, and so gleeful, in a way Pikedance had never seen before.
-Resinflame had seemed like a fiery demon in the night, his molten red and black pelt glowing eerily in the absolute darkness.
-Wordlessly and quietly, he had suddenly appeared and slammed into Cometfrost with a terrifying accuracy and murder in his eyes.
+Resinflame had been like a fiery demon in the night, his molten red and black pelt eerie in the absolute darkness.
+Wordlessly and quietly, he had appeared and slammed into Cometfrost with terrifying accuracy and murder in his eyes.
 And the first sound to break the ‘splat, spalt, splat’ had been the silver warrior’s scream.

 “May all cats old enough to catch their prey gather here before the Tangleroot.”